drana091/EcommerceEmotionalAnalysis/Guides/FileGuide.md

 # What each file does

 ## api folder
+### api/functions
+This folder contains functions for various uses.
 ### api/views.py
 Contains the views for the project.
 Views are functions that takes a web request and returns a web response.